Individual Dietary Diversity Score (IDDS)

 5) When training your data collectors, practice extensively which meals belong to which food group (allocate at least 3 hours full of examples and exercises).
 For example, while pumpkin flesh belongs to Vitamin A Rich Foods, pumpkin leaves belong to Dark Green Leafy Vegetables (see more examples in the FAO Guidelines below).
 If your questionnaire includes examples of different foods per each group, adjust them to the local context.

 6) Do not record foods in quantities lower than one tea spoon (for example, a small amount of fish powder added for flavouring).
-Do not count breast milk.

 7) Well-designed, long-term (3 years or more) projects have a chance to increase the average IDDS by 1 score; for short-term projects, an increase by 0.5 score is a realistic maximum you can achieve.